-Most of us stopped improving our drawing skills after compulsory art classes wrapped up in our teen years, and have left the concept of ‘drawing as art’ to the professionals and weekend hobbyists.
+Most of us stopped improving our drawing skills after compulsory art classes wrapped up in high school.
+We left the concept of ‘drawing as art’ to the professionals and hobbyists with talent.

 However, each of us has continued drawing in small ways.